Get

 Parent Breeds of the Chihuahua Staffordshire Mix

-Image Credit: (L) otsphoto, Shutterstock | (R) Daria Shvetcova, Shutterstock
+Image Credit: (L) otsphoto, Shutterstock | (R) Kalmar Peter, Shutterstock

 The American Staffordshire Terrier isn’t your average terrier.
 They look completely different from everything else that has that title.
-Instead, the Staffie highly resembles a Pit Bull and many Staffies are confused for the breed.
+Instead, the American Staffie highly resembles a Pit Bull and many Staffies are confused for the breed.

 First, just know that no reputable person would ever breed a Staffordshire Terrier with a Chihuahua due to size differences.
 It can cause lots of complications for the mom during pregnancy and delivery, so ultimately, it’s not worth it.

-But you know what we’ve said, accidents happen.
+But you know what we’ve said: accidents happen.
 If you find this combination at a rescue or shelter, you could expect a loving, affectionate dog that adores being part of the family.

 However, those protective instincts might kick in on overdrive thanks to the Chihuahua sassiness.
 So a territorial and protective nature should be expected of this combined duo.